-- (a) In addition to any regulations adopted by the City Council, the City Manager or his/her designee is authorized to establish any additional rules, regulations and standards governing the issuance, denial or renewal of Cannabis Business Permits, the ongoing operation of cannabis businesses and the City 's oversight, or concerning any other subject determined to be necessary to carry out the purposes of this Chapter. - (b) Regulations shall be published on the City 's website. - (c) Regulations promulgated by the City Manager shall become effective upon date of publication.
-Cannabis businesses shall be required to comply with all state and local laws and regulations, including but not limited to any rules, regulations or standards adopted by the City Manager or his/her designee. - (d) Special Events shall be subject to state law and City permitting requirements.
+(A) In addition to any regulations adopted by the City Council, the City Manager is authorized to establish any additional rules, regulations and standards governing the issuance, denial or renewal of Cannabis Business Permits, the ongoing operation of cannabis businesses and the City 's oversight, or concerning any other subject determined to be necessary to carry out the purposes of this Chapter.

+- (B) Regulations shall be published on the City's website. - (C) Regulations promulgated by the City Manager shall become effective upon date of publication.
+Cannabis businesses shall be required to comply with all state and local laws and regulations, including but not limited to any rules, regulations or standards adopted by the City Manager. - (D) Special Events shall be subject to state law and City permitting requirements.
 They shall also be subject to applicable City regulations developed under Section 6-5.02 of this Chapter and any applicable state legislation.